-KRISTIAN LUM AND TARAK SHAH
+KRISTIAN LUM AND TARAK SHAH OCTOBER 1, 2019

-1. Introduction
+1. INTRODUCTION

-In 2014, the Criminal Justice Agency (CJA) was asked by the New York City Mayor's Office of Criminal Justice (MOCJ) to create a risk assessment tool to screen defendants' suitability for acceptance into a pretrial supervised release program.
-This effort involved compiling an extensive dataset on demographic, criminal history, and arrest information by combining information contained in CJA's database with data from the New York Division of Criminal Justice Services (DCJS).
-Based on this data, CJA developed a statistical model to predict the likelihood that a defendant will be re-arrested for a felony during the pre-trial period- the prediction objective set by MOCJ.
+In 2014, the Criminal Justice Agency (CJA) was asked by the New York City Mayor's Office of Criminal Justice (MOCJ) to create a risk assessment tool to screen defendants'1 suitability for acceptance into a pretrial supervised release program.
+This effort involved compiling an extensive dataset on demographic, criminal history, and arrest information by combining information contained in CJA's database2 with data from the New York Division of Criminal Justice Services (DCJS).3 Based on this data, CJA worked with MOCJ to create a statistical model to predict the likelihood that a defendant will be re-arrested for a felony during the pre-trial period- the prediction objective set by MOCJ.
 The model estimated from the data was then manually adjusted to incorporate input from MOCJ to arrive at a final 'compromise Risk Point system.'